Postsecondary Resources

 View the webinar recording

-This opening session provides an overview of the systemic challenges colleges and universities already faced that have become more pronounced because of the pandemic.
-During this session, participants will learn about:
+This opening session of the series provided an overview of the systemic challenges colleges and universities already faced that have become more pronounced because of the pandemic.
+During this session, participants learned about emerging trends in the wake of the COVID-19 pandemic and case studies of transformative approaches that address near-term challenges and long-term sustainability

 Supporting College Students During COVID-19